 The important aspect is that VPNs do not use a proxy and anonymizes and encrypts all activities.

-- They can be used to anonymize all kind of applications: browsers, chat clients, torrent clients, etc.
+- They can be used to anonymize all kinds of applications: browsers, chat clients, torrent clients, etc.

 - Because there is no proxy server involved, transmission speeds are generally not slowed from the actual connection speed.